Skip to main content

 Genetic testing is primarily for research, not care

-Genetic testing as part of a research study is not necessarily intended to provide you with personal medical information and, in some studies, you may not learn your results.
-As of this writing, even if you discover that you do carry a genetic mutation, these results will not significantly alter your personal medical care.
-Some studies are testing new therapies in mutation carriers.
-Your genetic status may allow you to participate in research studies, partnering with scientists to add to our existing knowledge about brain disease and help evaluate new treatments.
+Today, if you do carry a genetic mutation linked to PD, these results will not significantly alter your personal medical care.
+Your genetic status may allow you to participate in research studies.
+Mutation carriers can partner with scientists to learn more about brain disease and help test new treatments.

 What Is a Genetic Counselor?

-Genetic counselors provide education and support to people who are considering or have undergone genetic testing, including people who have Parkinson’s, are at risk for the disease (because of family history of PD, for example), or are just curious about their genetics and health.
-Genetic counselors also can talk you through specific considerations or questions surrounding employment, insurance, family and cost.
+Genetic counselors educate and support people considering or who have undergone genetic testing.
+They work with people who have Parkinson’s, are at risk for the disease (because of family history of PD, for example), or are just curious about their genetics and health.
+Genetic counselors also can answer questions about genetic results' impact on employment, insurance and family.

 Find a genetic counselor through the National Society of Genetic Counselors.